micaherne/moodle-analyse/README.md

 Moodle Analyse
 ===

-This is a project to use PhpParser to rewrite the Moodle codebase (PHP only) to enable it to use modern features such as:
+This is a project to use PhpParser to analyse the Moodle codebase (PHP only), particularly for internal links within the codebase.

-* front controller / page controller classes
-* dependency injection
-* composer

 Background
 ---